MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ### Update360Telemetry.UpdateAgentDownloadRequest

-The UpdateAgent_DownloadRequest event sends data for the download request phase of updating Windows via the new UUP (Unified Update Platform) scenario.
+This event sends data for the download request phase of updating Windows via the new UUP (Unified Update Platform) scenario.
 Applicable to PC and Mobile.

 The following fields are available: